abdelk7344/adventure-story-project/maze/right.md

-You decided to go right and see long dark turns.
-You come across a deep purple river.
+You decided to go right and see take a spiral stair case that seems to turn forever.

+Once you reach the bottom you wander until you come across a deep sparkling purple river.

-Laying by the bank an old boat and a pair of goggles.
+Laying by the bank is an old boat and a pair of goggles.

 Do you [swim across]() or [take the boat]()?